aj0strow/ajostrow.me/db/articles/lead-by-asking-questions.md

 Now I will _ask questions_.

 > Have you ever been wrong?
-When you were, did you decide alone or as a group?
+Were you wrong as a group or alone?
 >
 > Has there been a time when you had an idea that you didn't share?
 How come?
-Maybe you weren't 100% confident, or maybe it felt outside your domain, or maybe the leader already wanted something else?
+Maybe you weren't 100% confident, or it felt outside your domain, or the leader already wanted something else.
 If someone had asked, would you have shared?
 >
 > Has there been a time when someone didn't understand you fully?
-How long did it take to realize you weren't on the same page?
+How long did it take you to realize they weren't on the same page?
 >
 > Has there been a time when someone told you exactly what to do?
 How did that make you feel?
 Did you appreciate the instructions or did you feel like you were being micromanaged?
 >